After signing in, you will be asked to upload your app so Mesmer can get started crawling it on a physical or virtual device.

 xcodebuild -sdk iphonesimulator or equivalent command to create the a simulator build in

-Once you upload a build and create a Mesmer project for either simluators of phyical devices, that project can only be used for that type of build in the future.
-If you would like Mesmer to use both, you will have to create a new project for the other type of build.
+💡 One build type per project: Once you upload a build and create a Mesmer project for either simulators of physical devices, that project can only be used for that type of build in the future.
+For Mesmer to use both, you will need to create a new project for Mesmer to use the other type of build.